flux-framework/flux-core/t/README.md

 Skipping Tests
 --------------

-The environment variable `SHARNESS_SKIP_TESTS` is a space separated list of *patterns* that tells which tests to skip, and can either match the test number `t[0-]{4}` to skip an entire test script, or have an appended `.$number` to skip test `$number` in the
+The environment variable `SKIP_TESTS` is a space separated list of *patterns* that tells which tests to skip, and can either match the test number `t[0-]{4}` to skip an entire test script, or have an appended `.$number` to skip test `$number` in the